 Alternatively, your feedback may raise questions about your interview style.
 Interviews can make even the most confident of candidates feel extremely nervous, which can often lead to miscommunication or poor competency-based answers.
 The more interviews you attend, the more comfortable you will feel because the better you will know what to expect.
 The questions will start sounding familiar and you will begin to get less nervous before the interview starts – all positive stuff!

 If you applied to a role through TalentPool, we may be able to talk to the company directly to pass on any feedback.

 Make sure you are noting down all your feedback after receiving it so that you don’t forget it – check out our tips for managing your applications to make sure that you are being as organised as possible during your job hunt.
 This will help you save a lot of time in the long run.

 Attending multiple interviews will also help you to narrow down your future job search.
-If you think that the job sounded perfect in the interview, perhaps this is where you should be focussing more of your attention in future applications.
-Or if you find that you actually didn't like the sound of the work you would have been expected to do, you should turn your focus elsewhere.
-There are plenty of graduate opportunities out there - 270,000 vacancies open annually so don't give up hope just yet!
+If you think that the job sounded perfect in the interview, perhaps this is where you should be focusing more of your attention in future applications.
+Or if you find that you actually didn’t like the sound of the work you would have been expected to do, you should turn your focus elsewhere.
+There are plenty of graduate opportunities out there – 270,000 vacancies open annually, so don’t give up hope just yet!
 Treat your job hunt as a learning process, and remember that the end result will be well worth it all.